maciejg-git/litewind-alpine-documentation/documentation/input.md

 The input includes several additional elements and props for common features like icons and clear buttons.
 Below is a complete example with all options enabled.
 Elements for icons, prepended and appended content are marked using the appropriate `data-*` attributes.

+If you want to hide these elements initially and then show them based on the state of the input element add the `group` class to the main element, and use `group-*` variants to style target element.
+See the Tailwind [documentation](https://tailwindcss.com/docs/hover-focus-and-other-states#styling-based-on-parent-state) for details.

 {% render "example.liquid" example: "examples/input-props.html", tabs: examples.inputProps %}

+### Input style

+{% render "example.liquid" example: "examples/input-style.html", tabs: examples.inputStyle %}